MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/api/monaco/monaco-overview.md

 ---
-title: Integrate Azure Data Explorer capabilities into your app.
+title: Integrate Azure Data Explorer capabilities in your app.
-description: Learn about the different ways you can integrate Azure Data Explorer capabilities into your apps. ms.reviewer: izlisbon ms.topic: conceptual ms.date: 11/22/2022
+description: Learn about the different ways you can integrate Azure Data Explorer capabilities in your apps. ms.reviewer: izlisbon ms.topic: conceptual ms.date: 11/22/2022
 ---
-# Integrate Azure Data Explorer capabilities into your app
+# Integrate Azure Data Explorer capabilities in your app overview

-You can integrate Azure Data Explorer capabilities into your app with features to suit your needs.
-Integrating Azure Data Explorer capabilities into your app enables you to:
+You can integrate Azure Data Explorer capabilities in your app with features to suit your needs.
+Integrating Azure Data Explorer capabilities in your app enables you to:

 - Edit queries (including all language features such as colorization and intellisense)
 - Explore table schemas visually